BMW 530e hybrid interior, dashboard & comfort

 Infotainment, apps & sat nav

-You also get BMW ConnectedDrive, which is a service that includes live traffic information and that'll tell the emergency services automatically if you have a crash, passing on your location.
-Using BMW's 'remote services', owners can check on their car's location and even flash its headlights, lock or unlock its doors or set its ventilation, all using a smartphone app.
+You also get BMW ConnectedDrive, which includes live traffic information and will let the emergency services automatically if you have a crash, passing on your location.
+Using BMW's smartphone app, you can check on their car's location and even flash its headlights, lock or unlock its doors or set its ventilation.